Koromix/rygel/web/rekkord.org/pages/commands.md

 Each snapshot has a unique hash (which is actually a BLAKE3 hash in hexadecimal form), which is generated automatically when the snapshot is created.

 By default, snapshots are named with the normalized path you are backing up.
-You can use `-n <NAME>` to use a custom name.
-You must give an explicit name if you specify multiple paths.
-Please note that there is a **maximum snapshot name length** (256 bytes).
+You can use `-c <CHANNEL>` to use a custom channel name.
+Please note that there is a *maximum snapshot channel length* (256 bytes).

 ```sh
 export REKKORD_CONFIG_FILE=/path/to/config.ini